Lobby your MP

 You can find contact details of your own MP by entering your postcode here or here.

 It is particularly effective to visit your MP and talk to them directly.
 Details of MP's surgeries are available on their websites, but let us know if you have difficulty finding out this information.

 The following text provides some ideas of what can be included - feel free to copy and use what you wish.
 Please remember to add your MP's name and your name & address where indicated:

 Time is fast running out to stop dangerous climate change -

 please reaffirm the UK’s role as a global climate leader.

 Serious and comprehensive action on climate change is now urgent.
 Here are a few reasons why:

 - To stabilise the temperature to a rise of no more than 1.5°C, as agreed at the Paris Climate Conference, we need to reduce CO2 in the atmosphere to no more than 350 parts per million (ppm).
-We are already over 405ppm.
+In May 2022 it measured 421ppm, passing the key milestone of being 50% higher than pre-industrial times.
 That means somehow removing CO2 from the atmosphere, and the more CO2 which is added, the less achievable this becomes.

 - With emissions at their current rate, it has been estimated the Earth could warm by 6°C this century.
 With such a rise, the extinction of 95% of species is a genuine possibility.
 A rise of 3°C would see the rainforest disappear.